Ed Markey: Tenure

-Markey resigned his House seat on July 15, 2013, and was sworn into the Senate on July 16.
+Markey resigned his U.S. House seat on July 15, 2013, and was sworn into the U.S. Senate on July 16.
 Although he is the dean of the Massachusetts delegation, he is the state's junior Senator, since Elizabeth Warren took office six months before he did.

 Markey is known for the "blizzard" of public letters he posts on his website and sends to the press to draw attention to his favored issues.

 Markey was on Capitol Hill to participate in the 2021 United States Electoral College vote count when Trump supporters attacked the U.S. Capitol.
 During the attack, he and his staff sheltered in place in an undisclosed location.
 During the siege, he tweeted, "Donald Trump is responsible for the coup that is unfolding at the Capitol.
 He is a fascist and a direct threat to our country."
 After the Capitol was secure, Markey tweeted that Trump should be impeached.
 When Congress returned to count the electoral votes, Markey gave his remarks, calling Republicans who objected to the count seditious.
-The next day, he called for the Twenty-fifth Amendment to the United States Constitution to be invoked.
+The next day, he called for the 25th amendment to the U.S. Constitution to be invoked.

+Markey was rated among the top ten most popular senators in a Morning Consult poll from April 2024.